-- To widen and deepen students' knowledge and appreciation of English literature and contemporary critical theory
+- Widen and deepen students' knowledge and appreciation of English literature and contemporary critical theory

-- To equip students with the knowledge and skills required for doctoral studies
+- Equip students with the knowledge and skills required for doctoral studies

 - Enhance students' career opportunities

-Modules will be delivered on Mondays, Tuesdays and Wednesdays during the academic year from 3-6 pm, with presentations and discussions recorded so that students can access them at their own time before the blended live classes.
+Modules will be delivered on Tuesdays, Wednesdays, and Thursdays during the academic year from 4-6.30 pm, with additional presentations and discussions recorded so that students can access them at their own time before the blended live classes.
 On campus events, such as research days, writing workshops, and postgraduate research colloquia will be available in hybrid formats for those unable to attend.
 Library and study spaces are available to all students.

 Potential career options include but are not limited to: